hoangvvo/benzene/docs/pages/reference/runtime.md

 });
 ```

-This is preferred if your application is looking for the latest features while supporting environments, such as [Cloudflare Worker](https://workers.cloudflare.com/), which does not allow runtime evaluation required by other implementations.
+This is also preferred if your application is deployed in specific environments, such as [Cloudflare Worker](https://workers.cloudflare.com/), which does not allow runtime evaluation required by other implementations.

 ### graphql-jit